Hezbollah steps up rocket fire as Israel sends more troops into Lebanon

 Sheikh Naim Kassem, Hezbollah's acting leader, said its military capabilities remain intact after weeks of heavy Israeli airstrikes across large parts of Lebanon, and attacks that killed its top commanders in a matter of days.
 He said Israeli forces have not been able to advance since launching a ground incursion into Lebanon last week.

-Kassem, speaking by video from an undisclosed location, also said Hezbollah will name a new leader to succeed longtime leader, Hassan Nasrallah, "but the circumstances are difficult because of the war."
+Kassem, speaking by video from an undisclosed location, said Hezbollah will name a new leader to succeed longtime leader Hassan Nasrallah, "but the circumstances are difficult because of the war."

 In a statement addressed to the people of Lebanon, Israeli Prime Minister Benjamin Netanyahu called Hezbollah “weaker than it has been for many, many years.”
 He added: “We took out thousands of terrorists, including Nasrallah himself, and Nasrallah’s replacement, and the replacement of his replacement,” without naming them.

-Nasrallah was killed in an Israeli airstrike on a bunker in Beirut last month.
+Nasrallah was killed in an Israeli airstrike in Beirut last month.
 Hashem Safieddine, a cousin of Nasrallah who oversees the group’s political affairs, was generally regarded as the heir apparent.
-But no announcement has been made on a successor, and Safieddine has not appeared publicly or made any public statements since Nasrallah’s death.
+But no announcement has been made on a successor, and Safieddine has not appeared in public or made any public statements since Nasrallah’s death.

+Rear Adm.
+Daniel Hagari, an Israeli military spokesman, said Tuesday night that Israel was still checking the status of Safieddine, and accused Hezbollah of trying to hide details of a recent strike in Beirut on a location where he was believed to have been.

-There was no immediate comment from Hezbollah, and no way to confirm battlefield claims made by either side.
+There was no way to confirm battlefield claims made by either side.

 The Israeli military said it deployed a fourth division in southern Lebanon and that operations have expanded to the west, but its focus still appears to be a narrow strip along the border.

-A day after marking a year of war in Gaza, Israeli forces fought heavy battles Tuesday with Palestinian militants in the north, where residents were ordered in recent days to evacuate.
+A day after marking a year of war in Gaza, Israeli forces fought heavy battles Tuesday with Palestinian militants in the north, where residents have been ordered to evacuate.

 Hezbollah says naming a new leader ‘difficult’